Manchester and Salford Wesleyan Methodist Mission

 The work in all these branches was voluntary; advertisements for volunteers and donations were printed to gather the help and funds needed to keep the mission running.
-The growth and success of the mission would not have been possible without the dedication of Reverend Samuel F. Collier, who was the missionary minister.
-Rev. Collier appointed numerous men to help him run the mission, as this would have been an impossible task for him to undertake on his own.
+The growth and success of the mission would not have been possible without the dedication of the Reverend Samuel F. Collier, who was the missionary minister.
+Samuel Collier appointed numerous men to help him run the mission, as this would have been an impossible task for him to undertake on his own.
 One of the men he appointed was Richard Johnson, and “the successful Sunday afternoon service at the Central Hall- usually crowded, and for the most part by working men- is almost entirely Mr. Johnson’s work”.
 This is an example of the dedication of the mission workers.
 The Rev. T. Brian Castle was employed at the Great Bridgewater Street Centre, and helped to develop one of the most successful missions in that part of the town.
-Henry J. Pope documented in his annual report on the mission a thank-you to Rev. Collier.
+Henry J. Pope documented in his annual report on the mission a thank you to Samuel Collier.
 "We have reason to be thankful to the great Head of the Church who has raised up such a band of men to deal, as they do, with the sins and sorrows of this great city."

 The Manchester and Salford Wesleyan Methodist Mission helped those in need to be forgiven of their sin and to have faith in God.
 Part of the mission was devoted to the rescue of "fallen women", and part was devoted to helping men find employment.
 The Food Depot helped feed the poverty-stricken residents of Manchester and Salford who were victims of the Industrial Revolution.
 All the work carried out by the sisters and ministers was not only to help people, but “everything is done to lead them to the Lord Jesus Christ”.

 Central Hall was bombed during World War II; although it was rebuilt, most Mission records were destroyed.
-The only individual records preserved in the Manchester Archives are maternity home baptism records from 1917–1929 and registers from the Reddish girls' home from 1893–1916.
+The only individual records preserved in the Manchester Archives are maternity home baptism records from 1917 to 1929 and registers from the Reddish girls' home from 1893 to 1916.